Industrial and Manufacturing Engineering

 • In addition, a minimum of 6 credits of other courses are required for funded student (no matter GTA or GRA).
 This part of the course credits may come from approved graduate level courses of other departments.
 If a student is funded by himself/herself, then the minimum requirement of other courses is 8 credits.

 • A minimum of 3 credits (i.e., from three semesters) from IME graduate seminar (IME 790) are required for a funded student (no matter GTA or GRA).
-If a student is funded by himself/herself, then the minimum requirement of the graduate seminar is 1 credit.
+If a student is self-funded, then the minimum requirement for the graduate seminar is 1 credit.

 • 6 credits of thesis (IME 798) are required towards the M.S. degree.